Jabiru codorensis: History and naming

 Jabiru codorensis is known from two specimens collected from the Pliocene Codore Formation, specifically the E1 Jebe Member.
 The holotype, AMU CURS 130–5, is a tibiotarsus lacking its proximal end.
-The second specimen, paratype (AMU CURS 130–5), a tarsometatarsus likewise lacks its proximal end and was found in associataion with the holotype specimen.
+The second specimen, paratype (AMU CURS 130–5), a tarsometatarsus likewise lacks its proximal end and was found in association with the holotype specimen.
 Due to the proximity of the two specimens it is believed that they stem from the same individual.
 It was named by Stig Walsh and Rodolfo Sánchez in 2008.
 While examining the material, they initially thought the bones belonged to a phorusrhacid, a family of large cursorial predatory birds.
 Although fossil material of the genus Jabiru had been reported in the past, said remains have either been mentioned without source or were later regarded as belonging to the stork Ciconia maltha.

 The species name was chosen to reflect the Codore Formation where the fossils had been found.